 Modern Poland – Modern Challenges

-Poland thus remade itself in a bottom-up reform movement.
+Poland remade itself in a bottom-up reform movement.
 Perhaps for this reason, Poland has fared considerably better than many other post-Soviet States.
-Russia, for instance, experienced a top-down changeover and experienced drastic spikes in inflation, massive loss of population, and political and social turmoil.
-Poland, however, has been relatively stable.
-A shock therapy program in 1990s was painful, but enabled the country to quickly transform to a market economy.
+Russia, for instance, experienced a top-down changeover and with drastic spikes in inflation, massive loss of population, and political and social turmoil.
+Poland, however, has been comparatively stable.
+A shock therapy program in the 1990s was painful, but enabled the country to quickly transform to a market economy.
 In 1995, Poland became the first post-communist country to reach its pre-1989 GDP levels.

 A short travel video showing Poland’s great variety of landscapes: its flat plains, wide rivers, shorelines, and mountains.